OpenFreeEnergy/alchemiscale/docs/user_guide.rst

     >>>         print(failed_unit.exception)
     >>>         print(failed_unit.traceback)

-This may give you clues as to what is going wrong with your ``Transformation``/s.
+This may give you clues as to what is going wrong with your ``Transformation``\s.
-A failure may be a symptom of the environments the compute services are running with; it could also indicate some fundamental problems with the ``Transformation``/s you are attempting to execute, and in this case trying to reproduce the error locally and experimenting with possible solutions is appropriate.
+A failure may be a symptom of the environments the compute services are running with; it could also indicate some fundamental problems with the ``Transformation``\s you are attempting to execute, and in this case trying to reproduce the error locally and experimenting with possible solutions is appropriate.
-You may want to try different ``Protocol`` settings, different ``Mapping``/s, or try to adjust the components in your ``ChemicalSystem``/s.
+You may want to try different ``Protocol`` settings, different ``Mapping``\s, or try to adjust the components in your ``ChemicalSystem``\s.

 For a given ``Transformation``, you can execute it locally with::